Positive Almost-Sure Termination

 Positive almost-sure termination (PAST for short) means that a program terminates almost-surely and the expected runtime to termination is finite.

-In terms of the expected runtime calculus, this means that ert[C](0) < ∞
+In terms of the expected runtime calculus, this means that ert[C](0) < ∞ holds for a program C.

 In Caesar, there are several ways to prove PAST: